 It is possible your child can skip medication altogether and improve significantly with behavior therapy alone.
 While ADHD is a neurological condition, we know that the brain is plastic (changes and develops over the lifespan) and that changes in behavior cause changes in the brain.

-Benefits of behavior therapy
+Benefits for behavior therapy for ADHD

-Behavior therapy is developed specific to the individual and can be tailored to personalised and specific goals.
+Behavior therapy is developed specific to the individual and can be tailored to personalized and specific goals.
 Helping the child or adolescent develop self-awareness and address specific behavior problems is possible during individualized treatment sessions.

 In addition, take-home assignments and activities will help your child build capacity for attention and focus in a fun way that doesn’t feel like work.
 Games and activities such as Jenga, puzzles, or any other activity that requires concentration is helpful for these children.

 If you are considering medication or if your child is already on medication, incorporating behavior therapy will increase the benefits considerably.
 In therapy, the child will learn not only how to manage ADHD but also how to increase self-awareness as well as build and maintain relationships with family and peers.
 These are skills that will have a significant impact on the quality of your child’s life.